Wivik/linux-explained/book/01-02-chapter-2.md

 ### The Graphical shell {#chapter-2-the-graphical-shell}

 As we said above, a shell can also be a graphical session.
 For Linux, you may have heard about the notion of Window Manager, or Desktop Environment.
-[GNOME](https://www.gnome.org), [KDE](https://kde.org), [Cinnamon](https://projects.linuxmint.com/cinnamon/), [Xfce](https://xfce.org), the choice is vast.
+GNOME[^gnome], KDE[^kde], Cinnamon[^cinnamon], Xfce[^xfce], the choice is vast.
 These Desktop Environments have all their own user experience and goals (user friendly, lightweight..) and a Linux distribution shipped with a default Desktop Environment can easily switch to another one without changing the operating system.

 ![The common startup sequence of a graphical shell session.](img/graphical-shell-startup.png)